The best 75-inch TVs 2023: deluxe 4K and 8K TVs that bring the cinema home

 (Image credit: Canva)

-Just when you thought you couldn’t get any bigger, the best 75-inch TVs come in to completely redefine your home viewing experience.
-They’re great for larger rooms, and take up less room than a projector, especially as they’re so thin you can wall mount them easily.
+Just when you thought you couldn't go any bigger, the best 75-inch TVs arrive to completely redefine your viewing experience at home.
+They're fantastic for larger rooms, and actually take up less room than a projector – they're so thin, you can wall mount them easily.

-While many of the best TVs range from around 40-inches upwards, 75-inch and over are starting to dominate TV sales.
-If the ones in this list still aren’t big enough for you, then we recommend checking out the best 80+ inch TVs.
+While many of the best TVs range from around 40-inches upwards, the 75-inch and over sizes are starting to dominate TV sales.
+If the ones in this list still aren’t big enough for you, then we recommend checking out our list of the best 80+ inch TVs.

-You can get 75-inch TVs to suit all budgets, but for those wanting to get the most out of their big screen, then choosing the higher-end OLED or QLED TVs are going to give you the best viewing experience, although the best OLED TVs do come at a higher cost.
+You can get 75-inch TVs to suit a variety of budgets, but for those wanting to get the most out of their big screen, the higher-end OLED or QLED TVs are going to give you the best viewing experience – although the best OLED TVs do come at a higher cost.

-It’s with these larger TVs that 8K becomes the norm, and boy, do those extra pixels make all the difference.
-Check out the best 8K TVs for more on these.
+It's with these larger TVs that 8K becomes the norm, and boy, do those extra pixels make all the difference.
+Check out the best 8K TVs for more on these models.

 Why you can trust T3 Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.